-Have you just grabbed a gluten free pasta that is high in salicylates?
+Have you just grabbed a gluten-free pasta that is high in salicylates?

 Finding a gluten free pasta while on the elimination diet should be easy but it is made complicated by one ingredient: corn.

-However, corn (= maize) is used extensively in the major brands of gluten free pasta.
+However, corn (= maize) is used extensively in the major brands of gluten-free pasta.
 So this should be easy- just avoid corn or corn flour as an ingredient.
 It should be this easy but it is not.

-As a quick wrap: The RPAH (Royal Prince Alfred Hospital) elimination diet reduces naturally occurring food chemicals (salicyates, amines, glutamates) as well as problematic food additives to help prevent related symptoms.
+As a quick wrap: The RPAH (Royal Prince Alfred Hospital) elimination diet reduces naturally occurring food chemicals (salicylates, amines, glutamates) as well as problematic food additives to help prevent related symptoms.
 The FAILSAFE diet is a diet by Sue Dengate which mirrors the strict level of the RPAH elimination diet.

 Pasta (GF) and Corn flour

-Many gluten free pastas have corn flour (= maize flour) as the main ingredient or part of the gluten free flour mix.
+Many gluten-free pastas have corn flour (= maize flour) as the main ingredient or part of the gluten-free flour mix.
 Corn/maize flour is high in salicylates and glutamates.

-Always read the ingredient list carefully and avoid if there corn flour (or maize flour) is listed.
+Always read the ingredient list carefully and avoid if there is corn flour (or maize flour) listed.